juliomotol/lapiv/README.md

 ## Setup

-Assuming you will be using the default configuration, we suggest you to follow the following directory structure.
+We suggest you to follow the following directory structure.
+Your free to implement your own directory structure to suit your needs.

 ```
 +-- app